borntofrappe/game-development/02 Breakout/README.md

 # 02 Breakout

-After Pong and Flappy Bird, the course proceeds to recreate the game Breakout.
+The course continues to recreate the game Breakout.

 ![A few frames from the assignment for "Breakout"](https://github.com/borntofrappe/game-development/blob/main/02%20Breakout/breakout.gif)